-This easy butter pecan blondie recipe is perfect for when the kids are at home and everyone wants something sweet.
-And let's face it, EVERYONE is at home!
-Don't worry, blondies are the perfect no-fail recipe!
+This easy butter pecan cookie bar recipe is perfect for when the kids are at home and everyone wants something sweet.
+Don't worry, butter pecan cookie bars are the perfect no-fail dessert!

 Did you know that you can replace brown sugar by substituting white sugar and adding two teaspoons of maple syrup or molasses per cup?
 Ah, the things we learn when we can't just run to the grocery store.